hyprnz/terraform-aws-data-storage-module/README.md

 At this stage, the module does not support adding a custom resource policy, nor does it configure any explicit deny rules for the bucket.

 ## Dynamodb Table
 Creates a dynamodb table and an access policy of which the ARN is returned as an output variable.
 There are many configuration options (see below).

-# Terraform Docs
 ---
 <!-- BEGIN_TF_DOCS -->
 ## Requirements